syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/FAQ/Records/How-to-get-a-record-index-given-the-rowindex.md

 documentation: ug
 ---

-# How to get a record index given the rowindex
+# How to get a record index given the row index

 This can be done using the following code snippet.